texastribune/dot/README.md

 - _Canonical_: The canonical URL of the article
 - _Source_: An enum value describing from where the article is being distributed.
-- _Access ID_: One of the values in the `ACCESS_IDS` environment variable
+- _Access ID_: The `ACCESS_ID` value described above

-A successful request will return a fully formed script tag to distribute along with the republishable article.
-It includes a data attribute whose value is a JSON Web Token containing some metadata about the article.
+A successful request will return a fully formed pixel to distribute along with the republishable article.
+It includes a JSON Web Token containing some metadata about the article.
 The generation of this JWT is why an authorization header is required: It is hashed with a secret, meaning the data it contains can't be altered.
-This helps ensure the integrity of collected page views.
+This helps ensure the integrity of collected information.

 The script tag also contains a [subresource-integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) hash.
 This hash, among other reasons, is why this app has hard semantic versioning.

-Once the tracking script is embedded in republishers' source code, it will create a 1x1 image on each page load.
-The request for this pixel will include a query parameter with the issued JWT.
+Once the pixel is embedded in republishers' source code, it will make a request that includes a query parameter with the issued JWT.
 This data is decoded on the server and inserted into Postgres.

 A GraphQL API reads from the database and provides JSON that powers the dashboard.